-Autism at Kingwood are pleased to be able to offer the following FREE training materials to help parents, carers and practitioners with strategies, resources and practical tips on how to support autistic people with sexuality and relationships.
+Autism at Kingwood is pleased to be able to offer the following free training materials to help parents, carers and practitioners with strategies, resources and practical tips on how to support autistic people with sexuality and relationships.

 The materials were filmed from a live conference with additional question and answer sessions included to support the material covered.
-The five parts are offered below in chronological order of filming.
+The five parts are offered below.

 The resources will also be available to order on DVD from our online shop shortly, or please contact email@example.com to place an advance order.
 The DVD’s will be free of charge, but P&P will be payable at £1.50.
 Combined postage for more than one DVD may be possible on request.